Meet the Team!

 Renée

-Renée began studying alternative medicine options when her daughter became ill over ten years ago.
-When traditional medicine could not provide answers about what was happening, nutritional changes and acupuncture began offering great help to alleviate her daughter’s symptoms.
-Slowly, Renée began deeply studying the body’s natural desire to heal itself, and she began seeking out ways to enter the profession of acupuncture.
+Renée began studying alternative medicine options when her daughter became ill at a young age.
+When traditional medicine could not provide answers about what was happening, nutritional changes and acupuncture began alleviating her daughter’s symptoms.
+Slowly, Renée began studying the body’s natural desire to heal itself, and she began seeking out ways to enter the profession of acupuncture.

 Lo and behold, an acupuncture school in Northern Virginia earned its accreditation in acupuncture shortly before Renée decided to begin working toward her acupuncture licensure.
-She earned her Master of Science in Acupuncture and Professional Doctorate at the Virginia University of Integrative Medicine in 2021 and is also a Licensed Acupuncturist.
-While being in school, she has also sought out specialty training in Auricular Medicine.
+She earned her Master of Science in Acupuncture and Professional Doctorate at the Virginia University of Integrative Medicine (VUIM) in 2021.
+After passing her NCCAOM board exams, she became a Licensed Acupuncturist in the state of Virginia.
+While being in school, she began her specialty training in Auricular Medicine and SAAT.

-In addition, Renée earned a Bachelor of Arts in Speech Communication from Texas A&M University and a Master of Arts in Communication from the University of Oklahoma.
+Before entering the alternative medicine world, Renée had earned a Bachelor of Arts in Speech Communication from Texas A&M University and a Master of Arts in Communication from the University of Oklahoma.
 She grew up in Texas and has lived in Missouri, California, Oklahoma, and Virginia.

 Charlotte